Shamdixit/finalpro/README.md

 **Azure core technologies used for project**
-- Static web app
+- Azure Static web app
-- Storage accounts
+- Azure Storage accounts

 **Azure AI services used for project**
- - Azure health bot
+ - Azure AI health bot

 ## introduction
 Welcome to the Wellthier HealthCare Website repository.
 This project aims to provide a comprehensive platform for managing patient records, scheduling appointments, and offering healthcare information.
 It is designed to streamline operations for healthcare providers and offer an intuitive interface for patients.